almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

+# Zombie AI TODOs

+- [X] Split AI into:
+        - sensing, setting important details by reading senses
+        - goal selection, process important details and pick a goal
+        - action, process goals and act on them
+- [ ] Make senses and goals retrieve target groups from BehaviorMind
+- [ ] (UNSURE) Make BehaviorActions plain Objects, they don't need serialization
+- [ ] Solve problem with senses creating a lot of memories.
+It really only needs two memories, one for the initial event and one for "active" data.
+Create an initial memory, then make an "active" memory that updates in-place for some amount of time (10 seconds?) before creating more memories.
+This can produce a "trail" that could potentially be recreated later.
+Can probably use hashes of node paths for tracking ONLY a memory ID.
+Sensory memory should check tracking ids when saving and update existing memory if present.
+- [ ] Add facing when navigation received, while navigation takes time to compute
+- [ ]

 # TODO

 - [ ] Add more zombie types